sarah-browning/sarah-browning/README.md

 - 🤔 I’m looking for help with ...
 -->

-- 🔭 I’m currently working on just making it through finals for my first year.
+- 🔭 I’m currently working on settling into my second year of school.
 - 🌱 I’m currently learning Javascript and Java.
+- 🎄 I’m looking forward to Christmas break!
 - 💬 Ask me about my cats or my D&D games.
 - 📫 How to reach me: browning.sarah.a@gmail.com or right here on GitHub!
 - 😄 Pronouns: She/Her/Hers